Mangal Lodha: Career in real estate development

 Lodha's firm, Macrotech Developers (erstwhile Lodha Developers), has multiple projects under construction, including the Mumbai luxury high-rise World One.
 The company invested over $1 billion in developing the township New Cuffe Parade.
 The company is run by his elder son, Abhishek Lodha.
 Lodha Developers' shares started trading on NSE (National Stock Exchange) and BSE (Bombay Stock Exchange) on 19 April 2021.

 His younger son, Abhinandan Lodha founded Lodha Ventures in 2015 and The House of Abhinandan Lodha which was founded in 2021.

 Political career

 Lodha was an active member of the Akhil Bharatiya Vidhyarthi Parishad in his youth.

-Lodha has been the MLA of Maharashtra Vidhan Sabha, representing the Malabar Hill constituency for five consecutive terms since 1995, after beating the then incumbent Balwant Desai of the Indian National Congress.
+Lodha has been the MLA of Maharashtra Vidhan Sabha, representing the Malabar Hill constituency for seven consecutive terms since 1995, after beating the then incumbent Balwant Desai of the Indian National Congress.

 As a legislator, Lodha played a role in the introduction of the Right to Information Act (RTI) in the Maharashtra Vidhan Sabha.
 He helped set up the Animal Welfare Board in Maharashtra and has proposed a law against cow slaughter in the state.

 In 2014, he proposed the building of a coastal freeway from Nariman Point to Virar and from Nariman Point to Ghatkopar through Eastern Freeway.